 School Foodservice Update

 As part of our ongoing efforts to engage school foodservice, we have just launched a new toolkit and supporting webpages that provide this important audience with resources just for them.
 The site showcases top school chefs and culinary professionals and includes recipes formatted and designed specifically for schools.
-In addition to the resources, we have partnered with Healthy School Recipes, and they are hosting a webinar on September 17 to walk K-12 operators through the new resources and give them practical tips and tricks to incorporating frozen raspberries in a variety of formats into their school menus.
+In addition to the resources, we have partnered with Healthy School Recipes, and they hosted a webinar on September 17 to walk K-12 operators through the new resources and give them practical tips and tricks to incorporating frozen raspberries in a variety of formats into their school menus.
 Attached is a press release about the new site and resources, as well as the webinar, that we are using to promote the new offerings to school foodservice-focused publications across the country.
 We are thrilled to bring these new resources to support the industry’s efforts to increase demand within the school foodservice market.

-DEC 2-4 - WA RED RASPBERRY COMMISSION BOARD MEETING
+APR 14: WASHINGTON RED RASPBERRY COMMISSION BOARD MEETING